Kreyu/data-table-bundle/docs/advanced/understanding-type-classes.md

 # Understanding type classes

 Multiple parts of the bundle, such as columns, filters etc. are described using the type classes.
-The type classes are similar to the [form types](https://symfony.com/doc/current/reference/forms/types.html), with small differences, making them tailored for the usage in the data tables.
+The type classes are similar to the [form types](https://symfony.com/doc/current/reference/forms/types.html), tailored for the usage with the data tables.

 Following parts of the bundle are defined using the type classes: